akshita1807/OOPS/README.md

 **Object oriented programming** enhances the readibility and maintainability of the code.In OOPS the whole code revolves around objects and classes.

 # Class
-blueprint or template on behalf of which object can be created
+A class is a blueprint or template on behalf of which object can be created.A class may contain private as well as public parts.By default,all items defined in a class are private.

 # Object
 instance of the class